Showing 361-380 of 511 for: Cochrane Systematic Reviews > Infectious disease

 Vasomotor symptoms, such as hot flushes and night sweats, are very common during the menopausal transition.
 Hormone therapy has traditionally been used as a highly effective treatment, but concerns about increased risk of some chronic diseases have marked

-- Pneumococcal conjugate vaccines for preventing otitis media
+- Pneumococcal conjugate vaccines for preventing acute otitis media in children

 - Pneumococcal conjugate vaccines for preventing vaccine-type invasive pneumococcal disease and X-ray defined pneumonia in children less than two years of age